volunteer – helping out locally

 Cultural Interns live simply, share the same vegetarian meals, and may help provide English conversation, assist with arts and crafts projects and sports etc. They learn about the culture of the country they are living in.
 Later, Interns return home with an increased appreciation of a culture other than their own, usually as more enlightened and compassionate individuals.

 Prospective Interns attend a two-day Orientation at the Cappuccino Farm in Maxville, Ont.
 Four Orientations are scheduled through the year ($50 fee); space is limited.
-First time Interns pay a $200 fee to cover the cost of their stay in the Home.
+Interns pay a $200 fee to cover the cost of their stay in the Home.
 Interns need a recent police check and must be in good health.

 Interns commit to a 3-6 month stay and are generally age 21 or older.
 Interns pay their own airfare and travel insurance (tax receiptable).
 Service Clubs, churches, friends and family can help you raise the money.
 Child Haven will advise about this at the Orientation.
 While in India, Bangladesh, or Nepal, Interns live in or near the Children's Home and share the same meals.
 Interns must be vegetarian during their stay.
 Interns are role models for the children, must be non-smokers, and non-consumers alcohol or drugs.
 They must have proper dress, and a life-affirming attitude.